ccoenraets/forcejs/README.md

     *Default*: **false** if the app is running in Cordova or in a Visualforce page, **true** if it's not

     By default, ForceJS will automatically determine if it needs to use a CORS proxy: It won't use a proxy if the app is running inside a Visualforce page or a Cordova app, and will use the proxy in any other case.
 You can force ForceJS to always use a proxy by setting this value to true.

+    Starting in the Spring 15 release, some Salesforce REST APIs (like Chatter and sobjects) support CORS.
+To allow an app to make direct REST calls against your org, register the app domain in Setup: Administer > Security Controls > CORS.
+If you whitelist your domain and use APIs that support CORS, you can set useProxy to false.

 - **loginURL**